petershin/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-notification-type.md

 1. Check your inbox for the received notification.

 !!! important
-    You can use a fake SMTP server like MockMock (https://github.com/tweakers/MockMock) to test these notifications in your local development environment.
+    You can use a fake SMTP server like MockMock(https://github.com/tweakers/MockMock) to test these notifications in your local development environment.
 Add the following line in your `portal-ext.properties` file: `mail.send.blacklist=noreply@liferay.com, noreply@domain.invalid, test@domain.invalid`.
 Run the jar using `java -jar MockMock.jar` and check `localhost:8282` for the received emails.

 ## How the Custom Notification Type Works

-This example consists of 6 main steps.
+This example consists of six main steps.
 First, you must annotate the class for OSGi registration.
 Next, review the [CommerceNotificationType](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/commerce-notification-api/src/main/java/com/liferay/commerce/notification/type/CommerceNotificationType.java) interface.
 Then, finish the implementation of the custom `CommerceNotificationType`.

 After that, create a `ModelListener` for the `CommerceShipment` class.
 Next, review the `CommerceDefinitionTermContributor` interface.
 Finally, implement term contributors to resolve the wildcards for the new notification.